emrahcimrendev/emrahcimren_dev.github.io/_posts/2020-6-15-Managing A Data Science Team.md

 to experiment by giving them easy to create, isolated, safe, and disposable technical environments that reflect their production environment.

-- **Analytics is manufacturing:** Analytic pipelines are analogous to Lean manufacturing lines.
+- **Analytics is manufacturing:**
+Analytic pipelines are analogous to Lean manufacturing lines.
 We believe a fundamental concept of DataOps is a focus on process thinking aimed at achieving continuous efficiencies in the manufacture of analytic insight.

-- **Quality is paramount:** Analytic pipelines should be built with a foundation capable of automated detection of abnormalities (jidoka) and security issues in code, configuration, and data and should provide continuous feedback to operators for error avoidance (poka yoke).
+- **Quality is paramount:**
+Analytic pipelines should be built with a foundation capable of automated detection of abnormalities (jidoka) and security issues in code, configuration, and data and should provide continuous feedback to operators for error avoidance.

-- **Monitor quality and performance:** Our goal is to have performance, security, and quality measures that are monitored continuously to detect unexpected variation and generate operational statistics.
+- **Monitor quality and performance:**
+Our goal is to have performance, security, and quality measures that are monitored continuously to detect unexpected variation and generate operational statistics.

-- **Improve cycle times:** We should strive to minimize the time and effort to turn a customer need into an analytic idea, create it in development, release it as a repeatable production process, and finally refactor and reuse that product.
+- **Improve cycle times:**
+We should strive to minimize the time and effort to turn a customer need into an analytic idea, create it in development, release it as a repeatable production process, and finally refactor and reuse that product.

-- **Value working analytics:** We believe the primary measure of data analytics performance is the degree to which insightful analytics are delivered, incorporating accurate data, atop robust frameworks and systems.
+### Description of Product

 ## 2. Define Roles and Responsibilities